akhilnair95/RuleBasedSystem/README.md

 4.Change the contents of Assertions.txt and rules.xml

-5.open your terminal and type java Rule_based_system
+5.open your terminal and type javac Rule_based_system.java and then type java Rule_based_system

 6.Type the statement you want to test and you are ready to go.